Nathan Healy

 Plano Electricity Prices

-Texas electricity rates have climbed from 12.1 cents per kWh in 2021 to 14.9 cents in 2024—a 23% increase in just three years.
-For the average Plano household, that translates to noticeably higher monthly bills.
+Texas electricity rates climbed from 12.1 cents per kWh in 2021 to 14.9 cents per kWh in 2024 — a roughly 23% increase in just three years.
+Plano homeowners have felt that impact in their monthly utility bills.

 Price of Energy: Texas vs National Average